-I am an art director, graphic designer and educator specializing in content, publication and web design.
+I am an art director, graphic designer and educator specializing in content, branding and web design.
 With more than ten years of professional experience working across print and digital media, I organize information to be clear, accessible and engaging.
 My work is founded in beautiful typography and thoughtful concepts.
 Explore my portfolio.

 In preschool I skipped nap time to draw.
 As a teenager I sang in classical competitions.
 In the closet of my childhood bedroom lie boxes of journals.
 I’ve always loved to create.
 But my passion for creativity was only partially fulfilled by the arts—I didn't just want to make art, I needed to solve problems.